Mini Movers Gymnastics

-- Have your child put there things into a cubby, shoes and socks off, and sit on the edge of the floor mat next to the cubbies and wait for the teacher to begin class.
+- Have your child put their things into a cubby, shoes and socks off, and sit on the edge of the floor mat next to the cubbies and wait for the teacher to begin class.

 - Students for all ages must wait inside the building until their ride arrives.
 Students should be picked up promptly following class.

 What if my child is sick or injured?

 Please keep sick children and siblings home.
 Students should report any accident or injury during class to the instructor.
 If an injury occurs outside of class, please call the office schedule a makeup.